casper-tillander/angry_birds_replica/Meeting-notes.md

 - Matilda is going to work on the structure of the project and explain it in the project plan.
 - Casper and Julius is going to finish the other parts of the project plan.

+# Meeting 1.11.2023 10:00
+Short meeting where we decided that we try to complete our other coursework before starting on the project.

+# Meeting 8.11.2023 11:00
+Short meeting where we decided that we try to complete our other coursework before starting on the project.

 # Meeting 18.11.2023 10:00

 **Participants**: